callumc34/AudioPlusPlus/README.md

 You can pass additional options with `-D<parameter>=<value>` when you run `cmake` command.
 Some useful system options:
 ##### Finding dependency options
-If you built your own dependencies and installed them using `cmake --install` the best way to let CMake find the packages is with the following variables
+If you built your own dependencies and installed them using `cmake --install` on windows the best way to let CMake find the packages is with the following variables
+- `DEPENDENCIES_ROOT` - Install location of the following packages.
+On linux if the packages were installed to the default prefix CMake should be able to find them without the need for any variables.

+Or specify where to find each package individually
 - `FLAC_ROOT` - Install location of FLAC Package
 - `LAME_ROOT` - Install location of LAME files with structure `/include` and `/lib`
 - `MPG123_ROOT` - Install location of MPG123 Package